 Wear footwear that provides as much ankle support as possible; sturdy boots are best.
 You may bring a small camera on the flight, but secure the camera to you with a strap (We have learned that if you drop a camera from several hundred feet you will not recover it in one piece!).

-* All government charges: $5 (USD) – airport service charge and 13% VAT (a value-added tax) are included in price.
+* All government charges: $5 (USD) Airport service charge & 13% VAT(a value-added tax) will be subjected on above fare.

 Please Note: The above cost is subject to change without prior notice.